 The aim of graduate programs at LSUS is the promotion of scholarship that is thorough, creative, and independent in character.
 Members of the graduate faculty teach all courses offered for graduate credit.
 Graduate study is much more than a continuation of undergraduate work.
 It provides students the opportunity to become investigators in special fields of learning, to broaden their professional and cultural background, and to improve their professional skills and competence.
 The true spirit of graduate study is one of inquiry and the desire to add to one's knowledge.

 Graduate study is, therefore, open only to students whose academic records indicate the ability to perform at a high level of professional practice or to accomplish academic work that can be judged as outstanding in quality.
+LSUS does not offer any graduate courses by correspondence or award graduate credit by examination.
 All graduate programs are administered by the Dean of Graduate Studies, who is advised by a Graduate Council composed of ten members elected from the graduate faculty of the University.
 Under general policies established by the University, the Graduate Council provides for, and authorizes graduate credit for existing courses, approves new courses, rules on questions of admissions and standards, and makes recommendations on other matters relating to the administration of all graduate programs.